-In summary of the table above, the greenway route has 4130metres of the route directly alongside the existing road infrastructure and 1740metres away from the road.
-Therefore, more than 70% of the route is driven by existing road-based infrastructure with levels set at a standard kerb height (150mm) above the road alongside.
+In summary of the table above, the greenway route has 4100metres of the route directly alongside the existing road infrastructure and 1740metres away from the road.
+Therefore, more than 70% of the route is driven by existing road-based infrastructure with levels typically set at a standard kerb height (150mm) above the road alongside.

-We would also highlight that of the 4130metres of greenway alongside the existing road that 3080metres is currently within flood zone A (~75%).
-Given the extent of existing road based infrastructure already within flood zone A, it would not be considered necessary to raise the level of the greenway to meet the aforementioned criteria but merely ensure that the lowest point on the proposed greenway is higher than the lowest existing level of the existing road based infrastructure and ensure that the construction forms are both robust and resilient to flooding.
-This is considered further as part of the detailed flood risk assessment.
+We would also highlight that of the 4100metres of greenway alongside the existing road that 3050metres is currently within Flood Zone A (~75%).
+Given the extent of existing road-based infrastructure already within Flood Zone A, it would not be considered necessary to raise the level of the greenway to meet the aforementioned criteria but merely ensure that the lowest point on the proposed greenway is higher than the lowest existing level of the existing road-based infrastructure and ensure that the construction forms are both robust and resilient to flooding.
+This is considered further as part of the detailed Flood Risk Assessment and in the Construction Methodology Report.